alcazar90/gp-from-zero-to-hero/README.md

-# Gaussian Process from zero to hero
+# Gaussian Processes from zero to hero

 The 7-step plan: Gaussian Process from zero to hero.
 There are steps for